 Through this program, we received a pool of talented people for us to choose from in the selected field.
 And we were lucky to hire Yurika as our tech intern.

-We also had the privilege of welcoming The Honourable Jaala Pulford, Minister for Employment; Innovation, Medical Research, Digital Economy, Small Business & Resources to Carnival Homewares Office & Warehouse in Burwood on 19 May 2022.
-She was accompanied by Matt Fregon MP for Mt Waverly and Will Fowles MP for Burwood.
-They were very keen to learn of our experience with the Digital Jobs Program & to obtain our feedback.
-We discussed growth of the digital economy and the further development of this very beneficial program.
+We also had the privilege of welcoming the Hon Jaala Pulford, minister of employment, innovation, medical research & the digital economy, small business & resources to our warehouse & office in Burwood on 19 May 2022.
+She was accompanied by Matt Fregon MP of Mt Waverly, Will Fowles MP of Burwood.
+They were very keen to learn of our experience with the Digital Jobs Program, among other things.

 As tweeted by Jaala Paulford MP, “A lovely visit to Carnival Homewares in Burwood to meet cofounder Anna and Digital jobs intern Yurika.
 The business has been importing beautiful homewares from India for 20 years.
 Sounds like this is a fabulous to small business pairing”.